About the OSA/SPIE Chapter at Boston University

-(1) to promote awareness of the optical science and optical engineering among the academic and local communities,
+(1) promote awareness of the optical science and optical engineering among the academic and local communities,

-(2) to serve as a means of communication and interaction between students, faculty, and administration,
+(2) serve as a means of communication and interaction between students, faculty, and administration,

-(4) to broaden the student’s insight of post-graduate opportunities.
+(4) broaden the student’s insight of post-graduate opportunities.

 The Optical Society’s (OSA) mission is to promote the generation, application and archiving of knowledge in optics and photonics and to disseminate this knowledge worldwide.
 The purposes of the Society are scientific, technical and educational.
 OSA’s commitment to excellence and long-term learning is the driving force behind all its initiatives.